Wondering how much influencer marketing really costs?

 With smaller, micro-influencers especially, costs are likely to vary, especially if you’re going the direct partnership route.

 But you can set general expectations based on channel and research.

-The Big Three channels when it comes social media influencer marketing are Instagram, YouTube, and Snapchat.
+Pricing will vary by channel, and the Big Three channels for influencer marketing are Instagram, YouTube, and Snapchat.

-In most marketer’s experience, Facebook and Twitter are not suitable for influencer campaigns, and you’re marketing dollars are much better spent elsewhere.
+In most marketer’s experience, Facebook and Twitter are not best suited for influencer campaigns, and you’re marketing dollars are much better spent elsewhere.